WeidosOddities/Blocks-And-Bogies/README.md

 </div>

 ___
-## Blocks & Bogies is a Create addon that adds an abundance of different bogie styles to choose from, it also adds a ui so you can fine tune which style you want to use.
+## Blocks & Bogies is a Create addon that adds an abundance of different bogie styles to choose from, it also adds a selection UI so you can fine tune exactly what style you prefer.

 ## Driver Bogies:
     - Walschaerts Large